 Desperate to clear up your tinnitus?
-Studies show that meditation can reduce your tinnitus symptoms.
+Studies show that meditation can reduce your tinnitus symptoms and get you relief from ringing in your ears.

 According to the American Tinnitus Association, more than 50 million Americans suffer from some form of tinnitus, which includes 2 million with debilitating cases.
 To some, the ringing or buzzing sound in one or both ears is a nuisance throughout the day that can be ignored.
 For others, the persistent noise makes it hard to hear, relax, and even sleep, leading to more serious health problems.